 When it comes down to creating content, it can be difficult to know what to write about.
 But whatever you choose as your topic of discussion, your blog post needs to add value.
 If it doesn’t your content won’t be shared by others, readers won’t come back for more, and viewers won’t convert to customers.

-So with value in mind, some general topics that you could discuss
+So with value in mind, some general topics you could discuss

 - Your opinions or ideas on an industry topic.
-This will help you position your business as an industry leader and will help you to demonstrate your expertise
+This will help position your business as an industry leader and demonstrate your business’s expertise

 - Information and resources that will help your target audience, including advice, FAQs answered, ‘how to’ guides and more.